Connect with others who understand.

 Written by Sarah Winfrey

-Hallucinations — instances of sensing things that aren’t really there — can be a symptom of Alzheimer’s disease.
-Health experts aren’t exactly sure how common this symptom is in people living with Alzheimer’s, though estimates range from 7 percent to 35 percent.
+Hallucinations, or sensing things that aren’t actually real, can be a symptom of Alzheimer’s disease.
+Health experts aren’t sure how common this symptom is in people living with Alzheimer’s, though estimates range from 7 percent to 35 percent.

 Hallucinations can be distressing for caregivers who may not know how to respond in the moment.
 Here’s what caregivers need to know to effectively care for someone who is experiencing hallucinations.